wp-plugins/ajax-search-lite/readme.txt

 * Search in any custom post types
 * Responsive design
 * Search in custom fields
+* Category selectors on the frontend – It’s now possible to filter the posts by categories
+* Post grouping by category or post type!
+* Search in comments
 * 35+ Themes - Fully configurable and editable
 * 70+ Admin options